decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 ```

-> Note: If you define a single `AnimationClip` object instance and add it to multiple `Animator` components from different entities, all entities using the `AnimationClip` instance will be animated together at the same time.
+> Note: If you define a single `AnimationState` object instance and add it to multiple `Animator` components from different entities, all entities using the `AnimationState` instance will be animated together at the same time.